frederic-perez/AmE-dictionary/data/dictionary.md

 __dismay__
 __dismayed__ _v_ _The proposal has dismayed the Canadian government._
 __dismissive__ _adj_ :three::hammer: _Healthy young adults often are dismissive of health issues._
-__disparage__ _v_ :nine: (disparaged, disparaging) To criticize someone or something in a way that shows you do not think they are very good or important.
+__disparage__ _v_ :nine::m: (disparaged, disparaging) To criticize someone or something in a way that shows you do not think they are very good or important.
 __disparagement__ :two::hammer:
 __disparaging__ _adj_ :two: Insulting, ridiculing.
 __dispatch__ _v_